Is the following a rational expression or equation?17x+121x−2\fra... | Study Prep in Pearson+

 1

-Check if there is an '=' sign in the given problem.
-Since there is no '=' sign, it is not an equation.

-Since the given object is a fraction of polynomials without an equality, it fits the definition of a rational expression.

-Therefore, the correct classification is that the given object is a rational expression.
+Therefore, based on the given information, classify the object as a rational expression.

 Watch next